The Family Justice Council published the Guidance on Financial Needs on Divorce in June 2016 but is it really going to help?

-Essentially all factors and available resources must be looked at when considering needs and how they can be met.
-Often this means producing a financial information and documents.
-Factors such as the lifestyle enjoyed during the marriage, the length of the marriage, any children of the family and the choices made as to the care of the children are all relevant in needs cases.
+All factors and available resources must be considered when considering needs and how they can be met.
+Often, this means producing financial information and documents.
+Factors such as the lifestyle enjoyed during the marriage, the length of the marriage, any children of the family and the choices made regarding the care of the children are all relevant in needs cases.

 Anthony Jones is Head of Family and is a Resolution Accredited Specialist.
 For more information, please contact him on 0161 641 4555 or email firstname.lastname@example.org